tearust/tea-docs/What_is_TEA?/founders_core_team_members.md

 ## George Pornaras
 Content marketer George Pornaras graduated from the University of Wisconsin, Madison with a degree in English.
 His past experience includes writing B2B content for cloud computing hosts, GPU mining, and beta testing crypto projects like DEUS and Uniswap's initial liquidity pool.
 He most recently worked as part of a dual China-United States remote team at Luminus, a manufacturer of LED lights.

+## The TEA Project Has Full-Time & Part-Time Contributors
 Except for Zhang Zhijun who is still working full time at the World Bank,  all team members are working full time on the TEA Project.

 Since the TEA Project is an open source project, there are a large number of part-time and community developers as well as other roles participating.
 These people are not listed in the core team, however, their IDs can be found on Github.